ProjectFirewatch/Firewatch.ml/index.md

 ## We have moved to [projectfirewatch.com](projectfirewatch.com)

-## After hitting 1,000,000 page clicks we decided to move to a .com domain
+## After hitting 1,000,000 page clicks we decided to move to a .com domain.